ErikBrorsson/MVDet/eriks_readme.md

 - MVAug doesn't seem to help much in the domain generalization/adaptation setting.
 I should verify that my implementation is alright by running supervised experiments like they do in the MVAUG article.
 - If I find that MVAug is not suitable, I should try some other augmentation techniques.
 Implement 3DROM.
+- try to get good results on all benchmarks without mvaug and without persp. sup (only a few left)